Sun. Feb 23rd, 2025

 • Department of Near Eastern Studies; Major: Hebrew Bible and Northwest Semitics; Minor: Assyriology; Current GPA: 4.0; Degree expected 2027/2028.

-• Sample of coursework: Archaic Aramaic (Fall 2022); Pentateuch (Fall 2022); Prophets and Prophecy (Fall 2022); Seminar in Near Eastern History: Mesopotamia (Fall 2022); Intro to Middle Egyptian (Fall 2022); Seminar in Ancient Israelite Religion (Spring 2023); Seminar in the Minor Prophets (Spring 2023); Advanced Akkadian (Spring 2023); Seminar in Near Eastern History: Mesopotamia (Spring 2023); Readings and Research: Middle Egyptian (Spring 2023); Northwest Semitic Epigraphy (Fall 2023); Book of Ezekiel (Fall 2023); Akkadian Literary and Religious Texts (Fall 2023); Elementary Sumerian (Fall 2023); Seminar in Near Eastern History: Egypt (Fall 2023); Intro to Coptic (audit; Fall 2023); Advanced Ugaritic (Spring 2024); The History of Hebrew (Spring 2024); Advanced Akkadian [Canaanite Amarna Letters] (Spring 2024); Seminar in Near Eastern History: Late Period Egypt (Spring 2024); Elementary Sumerian II (Spring 2024); Intro to Coptic (Spring 2024; audit).
-Current: The Evolution of Hebrew Linguistic Thought (Fall 2024); Advanced Akkadian (Fall 2024); History of Ancient Syria/Palestine (Fall 2024); and Kings, Prophets, and Scribes: The Creation of Israel in the Deuteronomistic History (Fall 2024).
+• Sample of coursework: Archaic Aramaic (Fall 2022); Pentateuch (Fall 2022); Prophets and Prophecy (Fall 2022); Seminar in Near Eastern History: Mesopotamia (Fall 2022); Intro to Middle Egyptian (Fall 2022); Seminar in Ancient Israelite Religion (Spring 2023); Seminar in the Minor Prophets (Spring 2023); Advanced Akkadian (Spring 2023); Seminar in Near Eastern History: Mesopotamia (Spring 2023); Independent Study: Middle Egyptian (Spring 2023); Northwest Semitic Epigraphy (Fall 2023); Book of Ezekiel (Fall 2023); Akkadian Literary and Religious Texts (Fall 2023); Elementary Sumerian (Fall 2023); Seminar in Near Eastern History: Egypt (Fall 2023); Intro to Coptic (Fall 2023, audit); Advanced Ugaritic (Spring 2024); The History of Hebrew (Spring 2024); Advanced Akkadian [Canaanite Amarna Letters] (Spring 2024); Seminar in Near Eastern History: Late Period Egypt (Spring 2024); Elementary Sumerian II (Spring 2024); Intro to Coptic (Spring 2024, audit); The Evolution of Hebrew Linguistic Thought (Fall 2024); Advanced Akkadian (Fall 2024); History of Ancient Syria/Palestine (Fall 2024); Kings, Prophets, and Scribes: The Creation of Israel in the Deuteronomistic History (Fall 2024); Middle Egyptian Texts (audit; Fall 2024).
+Current: The Book of Job (Spring 2025); History: Ancient Syria-Palestine II (Spring 2025); Advanced Akkadian (Spring 2025); Independent Study: Dissertation Research (Spring 2025); The Talmud as Read in the Middle Ages: The Sugya of Kavod HaBriot (Spring 2025, audit); Geographic Information Systems in Archaeology (Spring 2025, audit); Old Egyptian (Spring 2025, audit).

 MA, Trinity International University, Divinity School (Deerfield, IL); 2018-2021